Three ways new homeowners waste money

 This can lead to some new homeowners spending all their new home budget on the latest, must-have, statement raspberry sofa that looks amazing – but out of place in a small terrace.

-So, by all means get inspiration from the luxury interior design magazines, but when it comes to actually buying items, try to stick within a reasonable budget.
+So, by all means, get inspiration from the luxury interior design magazines, but when it comes to actually buying items, try to stick within a reasonable budget.
+This can be made easier by visiting secondhand furniture stores or even using things like a Lowe’s coupon to save money on the pieces of furniture that you wish to buy.

 Expensive handymen (and women)